What are the right shoes for pain?

 One of the primary causes for foot pain in Singapore is the preference for sandals, slippers and other designs of open footwear.
 Due to their design, such footwear typically provides much less support for the user.
 Examples of such footwear include flat thin-soled designs such as ballet flats, open-toed sandals and flip-flops that are popular with most of the population due to their lightweight construction and breathability in Singapore’s hot and humid climate.
 By switching to covered shoes with contoured soles, patients can potentially reduce their pain by a noticeable degree.

-I would like to caution that footwear alone is extremely unlikely to treat existing conditions.
+I would like to caution that footwear alone is extremely unlikely to address existing conditions.
 Footwear is generic and made for the mass population; as a result, they have limited corrective or therapeutic function as they are designed to be used by a larger target market.
-Although such shoes from these brands can be helpful and some patients do experience reduced pain with them, it is not possible to rely solely on the shoes for effective treatment.
+Although such shoes from these brands can be helpful and some patients do experience reduced pain with them, it is not possible to rely solely on the shoes for effective management.

 For those with more severe conditions or more specific needs, a generic shoe can mask the initial discomfort, allowing the condition to deteriorate.
 If you are experiencing long-term discomfort, seek a clinical professional’s opinion as the chronic nature of the pain suggests that an underlying condition has developed.
-Such conditions should be assessed and diagnosed before a full treatment plan can be devised and carried out.
+Such conditions should be assessed and diagnosed before a full management plan can be devised and carried out.